 - Encounter groups (e.g., focused upon human potential and body awareness)

-The limitations called out by the primary researchers conducting these studies based on the types of groups being investigated brought us to conclude long ago that teams are not tasks!
+The limitations called out by the primary researchers conducting those studies based on the types of groups being investigated brought us to conclude long ago that teams are not tasks!

-So, are there differences between Situational Leadership® and SLII®?
-In a word, yes.
+So, are there differences between the Situational Leadership® approach and SLII®?
+In a word—yes!
 And, to the extent that selecting one model over the other is important to you and your organization, we urge you to fully investigate those differences and make an informed decision.

 - Roy B. Lacoursiere, The Life Cycle of Groups: Group Developmental State Theory (New York: Human Sciences Press, 1980).